yibo-geomatique/dashboard/Processes/BuildingDataPreparation/PreProcessing.md

 For FR-BDTopo, data retrieval can be done either : whole France, region, department.
 We identify departments that intersect the scope of the maps, i.e. the functional urban area of Strasbourg and of Toulouse.

-On Strasbourg FUA we download the following department :

 ## Step 2: Data Cleaning and Merging
 * Program: QGIS
 * We combined the layers from different departments that fall within the isochrones to create a comprehensive dataset.